 Most cultural signs are symbolic: the relationship between cultural signifiers and what they signify is usually arbitrary.
 Hence people belonging to different cultures may interpret a particular cultural sign differently.

 Other definitions of the word ‘icon’ need to be noted here, before we go further, especially in the study of cinema, as they are different from how the word is understood in semiotics, even if there are some resemblances.
-A cinematic icon, for example, is a film star, or a representative or charismatic figure in the cinema who is particularly well-known, or who has a prototypical association with a genre, a period or films of a certain language (such as Tamil cinema).
+A cinematic icon, for example, is a film star, or a representative or charismatic figure in the cinema who is particularly well-known, or who has a prototypical association with a genre, a period or films of a certain language (such as the icons of Hong Kong cinema, Tamil cinema etc.).
 Also, a religious icon is not straightforwardly iconic in the semiotic sense.
 The Christian cross, for example, is an iconic representation, according to the Christian faith, of the cross on which Jesus was crucified.
 But to many Christians, it also has a wider religious significance which extends beyond this – such as the representation of God's love and of Christ's sacrifice – which thus makes the cross symbolic as well.

 As cinema is visual and its signs, arguably, are not always arbitrary, but represent what we see, it may be argued that cinema is generally iconic.
 For example, a woman in a film, represents, well, a woman, and the cinematic woman as a whole certainly resembles a real-life woman.
 The position that all cinematic signs are iconic or indexical is taken by Peter Wollen, and in fact, looking backwards, Charles W. Morris went one step further by claiming that all aesthetic signs were iconic (see my brief discussion in NT 12.5).
 However, although cinema is obviously more iconic than a novel, for example, the claim that all cinematic signs are iconic is not so straightforward, and needs to be qualified.
 The cinematic sign is more complicated, and a sign which appears to be an icon on the surface, may have features of the symbol and index as well.
 Moreover, ‘persons’ in cinema are complex entities, and cannot be straightforwardly classified in relation to one type of sign.